Piye

-Piye (once transliterated as Pankhy or Piankhi; d.
-714 BC) was an ancient Kushite king and founder of the Twenty-fifth Dynasty of Egypt, who ruled Egypt from 744–714 BC.
+Piye (also interpreted as Pānkhi, Piankhy, Paiānkhi, Piānkhi, or Paānkhi) was an ancient Kushite king and founder of the Twenty-fifth Dynasty of Egypt, who ruled Egypt from 744–714 BC.
 He ruled from the city of Napata, located deep in Nubia, modern-day Sudan.

 Name

 Piye adopted two throne names: Usimare and Sneferre.
 He was passionate about the worship of the god Amun, like many kings of Nubia.
 He revitalized the moribund Great Temple of Amun at Jebel Barkal, which was first built under Thutmose III of the New Kingdom, employing numerous sculptors and stonemasons from Egypt.
-He was once thought to have also used the throne name 'Menkheperre' ("the Manifestation of Ra abides") but this prenomen has now been recognized as belonging to a local Theban king named Ini instead who was a contemporary of Piye.
+He was once thought to have also used the throne name 'Menkheperre' ("the Manifestation of Ra abides") but this praenomen has now been recognized as belonging to a local Theban king named Ini instead who was a contemporary of Piye.

 Family

 Piye was the son of Kashta and Pebatjma.
 He is known to have had three or four wives.
 Abar was the mother of his successor Taharqa.
 Further wives are Tabiry, Peksater and probably Khensa.

 Piye is known to have had several children.
 He was the father of: